-Students are required to complete Loan Entrance Counseling before receiving a Direct Subsidized or Unsubsidized student loan, and this is completed in Step 3 of the Financial Aid Application process.
+Students are required to complete Loan Entrance Counseling before receiving a Direct Subsidized or Unsubsidized student loan.
 Likewise, students are required to complete Exit Counseling when they graduate or cease attendance at TKU.
-Exit Counseling can be completed online at www.studentloans.gov.
-Graduating students must complete Exit Counseling before graduation ceremony or receiving their diploma.
+Both forms of counseling are completed online at www.studentloans.gov.